 Lulworth Cove is located along the Natural World Heritage Coastline and is wonderful for a family outing whether for a visit to the West Lulworth Heritage Centre, a leisurely walk, a swim in the Cove or lunch in a café/restaurant.
 Lulworth Cove has a beautiful white pebble beach and lovely calm blue waters.
 A short walk from the cove along the South West Path brings you to the Man O' War beach and Durdle Door.

-This spacious, well equipped holiday home, is located in a beautiful location and benefits from wonderful gardens and ample parking.
+This spacious, well equipped, 4 bedroom, holiday home, is located in a beautiful location and benefits from wonderful gardens and ample parking.
 It provides the perfect holiday home for families seeking to relax, unwind, and explore this stunning area.
+Pets are welcome too.

-This character farmhouse offers spacious and comfortable accommodation, with a wonderful large garden and ample parking.
-There is plenty of room for the whole family to dine and socialise together, providing an ideal base for extended families to get together under one roof.
+This character farmhouse offers spacious, comfortable holiday accommodation, with a wonderful large garden and ample parking.
+There is plenty of room for the whole family to dine and socialise, providing an ideal base for extended families to get together under one roof.
 Located close to Wareham and within easy reach of some of Dorset's finest beaches and for visiting many of the popular Dorset attractions, including Monkey World & Lulworth Cove